ZiruHuang/Pltscanner/README.md

 **Updated: April 2023**

-Pltscanner is a machine learning-based R package designed for automated annotation of platelets/megakaryocytes in scRNA-seq data.
+Pltscanner is a machine learning-based R package designed for automated annotation of platelets in scRNA-seq data.

 # Install
 ```R